Duy-Vu/World-Bank-statistical-analysis/README.md

-# -World-Bank-statistical-analysis
+# World-Bank-statistical-analysis
-Apply some statistical analysis methods on World Bank data
+Apply some statistical analysis methods on World Bank data.
+Specifically, only study the correlation coefficient of infant mortality rate and life expectancy